JoeDodgson/Readme-Generator/tasklist.md

 Pseudocode:
--Require in the different node modules
+DONE -Require in the different node modules
--Prompt the user to provide:
+DONE -Prompt the user to provide:
     -Github username
     -Project title
     -Description